-Now the hard work of planning, acquiring, protecting, and developing these new parks and trails continues.
+The work of planning, acquiring, protecting, and developing these new parks and trails continues.
 New regional trails and greenway corridors will link regional parks, park reserves, and special features with one another as well as connect with population centers.

 Preserving natural areas with an eye toward the future is critical to the region's livability, sustainability, stewardship, and prosperity.
 The Regional Parks and Trails System represents a major, well-established conservation effort for land and water resources.
 The area's growing population will need additional large-scale parks and open space lands with interconnected trails in the future.
-The region will continue to identify natural systems as well as land with restoration potential, to be added to the Regional Parks and Trails System and make plans for their acquisition before the opportunity is lost.
+The region will continue to identify natural systems as well as land with restoration potential, to be added to the system and make plans for their acquisition before the opportunity is lost.